dancespiele/token_generator/README.md

 # Token Generator
-This is a token genarator for creating your first user in [Dancespiele API](https://github.com/dancespiele/dancespiele_api) or simplely as `SYSTEM` authorization role.
+This is a token genarator for creating your first user in [Dancespiele API](https://github.com/dancespiele/dancespiele_api) or simplely as `SYSTEM` authorization role for every API.

 ## install